Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Declawing Cats Ethical?

-The practice of declawing cats is widely considered to be unethical due to the significant physical pain and psychological trauma it can cause.
+The practice of declawing cats is widely considered to be unethical due to the negative impact on cat’s anatomy and behavior.
 Additionally, declawed cats are deprived of their natural defense mechanism which can lead to heightened anxiety, fear, and stress.
 As such, it’s generally accepted that declawing cats is an inhumane practice and should be avoided.

 Can I Cut My Cat’s Nails?